 Who doesn’t want to know their purpose?
 Why were you created and to what have you been called?
 We think if we can just know this, then we will gain the focus we need and better able to walk in that purpose.

-But through God’s Word I see that He has made it clear that we have purpose and what that purpose is to do.
+But through God’s Word He has made it clear that we have purpose and what that purpose is to do.
 We see throughout Scripture that our general purpose is to know God and make Him known.

 As I am spending time in John 1, I am pressing in more to really know the other John he opens his book with, John the Baptist or Baptizer.
 Obviously this title is not his label in Scripture but it was acquired through the activity he is known for, as we see right in this first chapter of John.